siascone/makeables/README.md

 ### Comments

-Provided a user is logged in they can add comments to published projects.
-They can also edit and delete their comments.
+Logged in users can comment on published projects.
+Should the commenter wish to edit or remove their comment they have the ability to do so.

 ## Planned Future Features